DBS06/OlyExifSort/README.md

             IMGP7685.ORF
 ```
 ## Installation
-### Via Script:
+### Via Script (Windows, Mac):
 - clone or download repository.
 - execute: `pip install -r requirements.txt`.
-- I recommend using the exiftool version which I deliver within the package, if this is not whished download exiftool from https://exiftool.org/.
-Nevertheless the folder where the `exiftool.exe` is (within the script it is under `./bin/exiftool.exe`), must be added to System-Path.
+- I recommend using the exiftool version, which I deliver within the package, if this is not whished or you are using a Mac download exiftool from https://exiftool.org/.
+Nevertheless the folder of the `exiftool.exe` or binary is (within the script it is under `./bin/exiftool.exe`), must be added to System-Path.

 ### Via Executable (Windows):
 - download `OlyExifSort_Win.zip` and extract it anywhere.
-- I recommend using the exiftool version which I deliver within the package, if this is not whished download exiftool from https://exiftool.org/.
-Nevertheless the folder where the `exiftool.exe` is, must be added to System-Path.
+- I recommend using the exiftool version, which I deliver within the package, if this is not whished download exiftool from https://exiftool.org/.
+Nevertheless the folder of the `exiftool.exe`, must be added to System-Path.

+### Via Executable (Mac)
+- I don't have access to a Mac, therefore I am not able to create an executable for Mac.
+But if you want to have an executable for Mac please follow this steps (taken from https://datatofish.com/executable-pyinstaller/):
+- `pip install pyinstaller`
+  - For script with GUI:<br>
+  `pyinstaller --onefile OlyExifSort_GUI.py`
+  - For the shell script only:<br>
+  `pyinstaller --onefile OlyExifSort.py`

 ## Tested Cameras
 - Olympus OM-D E-M1 Mark II